idaholab/moose/framework/doc/content/source/interfacekernels/PenaltyInterfaceDiffusion.md

 ## Overview

-`PenaltyInterfaceDiffusion` is a penalty-based interface condition that forces the continuity of variables across an interface, and the flux equivalence, as follows:
+`PenaltyInterfaceDiffusion` is an interface condition that forces the variable equivalence using a penalty.
+At the same time, the flux equivalence is implicitly satisfied as long as no other side (interface) residual objects are present.
+Mathematically, it is written as follows:
 \begin{equation}
 \begin{aligned}
 & D \frac{\partial u}{ \partial n} = P (u - u_{neighbor}), \\